If you’ve lost all or some of your natural teeth, dentures can replace your missing teeth and your smile. There are various types of dentures.

 The main difference between full and partial dentures is that full dentures are a total replacement system for either upper or lower teeth and, in some cases, both.

-Overdentures are a newer alternative to dentures, combining traditional denture technology with modern advancements in dental implants.
+Implant-supported overdentures are a newer alternative to dentures, combining conventional denture technology with modern advancements in dental implants.

 By establishing two implanted attachments to the lower jaw, an overdenture is able to sit securely in place to instantly increase retention, stability, and comfort.
 This is especially important in lower-jaw full-denture situations where traditional dentures tend to have less adhesion due to a limited foundation and the tongue muscle dislodging the prosthetic teeth.